nextful/framework/README.md

-# Next js content website boilerplat
+# Next js content website boilerplate

 This is a perfect start for your next website project with contentful and next.js.